shreyanshSingh06/F1-Tyre-Degradation-Analyser/README.md

 ## Output

-The programme prints the base lap time, degradation rate, and R² value to the terminal.
+The program prints the base lap time, degradation rate, and R² value to the terminal.
 A plot is also generated and saved automatically to the project folder as a PNG, with the filename including the driver, race, year, and stint number — for example, `HAM_Belgian_Grand_Prix_2025_stint2.png`.

 ## Notes